Archive for May, 2005

 It’s about time.
 All of a sudden these stuffed shirts know all their is about PED’s and drug tests and athletes?
 Please.
 Go back to jerrymandering your districts to make sure no one with real integrity can beat you in the next election.

-As Congress moves forward in their efforts to save humanity from the deadly scourge of athletes using steroids, The Fort Zumwalt School District in St. Charles County, St. Louis, will begin voluntary testing of its athletes for performance-enhancing drugs in the 2005-06 school year.
+As Congress moves forward in their from the deadly scourge of athletes using steroids, The Fort Zumwalt School District in St. Charles County, St. Louis, will begin voluntary testing of its athletes for performance-enhancing drugs in the 2005-06 school year.
 “It’s not a situation where we feel we’ve got a lot of abuse, but it is obviously going on in pro sports and we felt it would send a good message, not only on street drugs but on performance-enhancing drugs.”

 A good message?
 It’s not a situation where we have reasonable suspicion, but we’re gonna ask you kids to pee in a cup anyway.
 That’s a good message?
 Unbelievable.